How do I know if a car seat has passed government standards?

 Once your child is buckled into the seat, there is the “pinch test”.
 The “pinch test” is a quick, easy test to make sure the car seat straps are tight enough.
 Pinch the car seat strap near your child’s shoulder; if you can pinch a wrinkle in the fabric, tighten the strap until it is snug.

-Additionally, throughout our website, you can click on a button to find a certified car seat technician near you.
+Additionally, find a certified car seat technician near you.
 This way, you can have your car seat checked to see if it is installed correctly.

 What is the best way to install my child’s car seat?